Exploring charm decays with missing energy in leptoquark models: model

 Using \,$\langle\bar D^0|\overline u\gamma^\kappa P_Lc \overline u\gamma_\kappa^{}P_Lc|D^0\rangle = 0.0805(57)$\,GeV$^4$\, from lattice QCD work~\cite{Bazavov:2017weg} and demanding again that the $\tilde R_2$ contribution saturate $\Delta m_D^{\rm exp}$, we get

 at the 2$\sigma$ level.
 For \,$m_{\tilde R_2}=2$\,TeV,\, this translates into

-With this coupling value, the $D_{(s)}$ decays with missing energy listed in Eq.\,(\ref{BD2Pff'-R2}) would have branching fractions about two orders of magnitude smaller than those displayed therein.
-We remark that having more nonzero elements in $\tilde{\textsc y}_2^{\textsc{lr}}$ would produce little change because they would be subject mainly to the meson-mixing requisites and/or stringent \,$K\to\pi\slashed E$\, limitations.
+With this coupling value, the charmed-hadron decay channels with missing energy listed in Eqs.\,\,(\ref{BD2Pff'-R2}) and (\ref{BB2B'ff'-R2}) would turn out to have branching fractions about two orders of magnitude smaller than the corresponding numbers displayed therein.
+We further find that having more nonzero elements in, say, the first two rows of $\tilde{\textsc y}{}_2^{\textsc{lr}}$ would produce little change to this conclusion because they would be subject mainly to the meson-mixing requisites and/or stringent bounds inferred from \,$K\to\pi\slashed E$\, measurements.